berkeley-stat243/stat243-fall-2015/section/s11/README.md

 # Remote working exercise

-For this exercise there will be to users: `userA` and `userB`.
+For this exercise there will be two users: `userA` and `userB`.
 Make sure to work together and talk about each step.
-Do not proceed to the next step before your partner has finish the current step as this will probably mess up the intended workflow.
+Do not proceed to the next step before your partner has finished the current step as this will probably mess up the intended workflow.

 ## 1. `userA`: create the repository